UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/02_programming.md

 In the shared-variables model, the problem occurs if two or more workers try and do this at the same time: if one worker takes a copy of the variable while another worker is modifying it on their notepad, then you will not get the correct answer.
 Sometimes you might be lucky and no-one else modifies the variable while you are working on your notepad, but there is no guarantee.

-This situation is called a race condition and is a disaster for parallel programming: sometimes you get the right answer, but sometimes the wrong answer.
-To fix this you need to coordinate the actions of the workers, for example using locking as described above.
+This situation, where the outcome of a calculation depends on the order workers complete their tasks, is called a race condition and is a disaster for parallel programming: sometimes you get the right answer, but sometimes the wrong answer.
+To fix this you need to coordinate the actions of the workers, for example using locking.

 ---

-![Someone using a calculator](images/towfiqu-barbhuiya-JhevWHCbVyw-unsplash.jpg) *Image courtesy of [Sigmund](https://unsplash.com/@towfiqu999999) from [Unsplash](https://unsplash.com)*
+![Someone using a calculator](images/towfiqu-barbhuiya-JhevWHCbVyw-unsplash.jpg) _Image courtesy of [Sigmund](https://unsplash.com/@towfiqu999999) from [Unsplash](https://unsplash.com)_

-## How to parallelise the Income Calculation example?
+## Parallelising the traffic simulation

 Consider how to parallelise the salaries example using the shared-variables model, i.e. how could 4 office mates add up the numbers correctly on a shared whiteboard?